Nette Documentation Preview

 .[perex]

-[api:Nette\Utils\DateTime] is a class extends native [php:DateTime].
+[api:Nette\Utils\DateTime] is a class that extends the native [php:DateTime] with additional useful features.

 Installation: